Improving Probability-based Prompt Selection Through Unified Evaluation and Analysis: Improving Prompt Selection Through Enhanced Probability Calibration

 \section{Improving Prompt Selection Through Enhanced Probability Calibration}

+While the previous section enhances prompt selection performance using combinatorial variants, in this section, we explore an orthogonal approach to further improve prompt selection: model output probability calibration.

-The analysis and experimental results in Section~\ref{sec:unified_analysis} show that all methods except for PPL makes use of \prob to calculate PSS, which means that the stability and reliability of \prob affect their prompt selection performance.
-However, previous works have pointed out that \prob is unstable without calibration.\footnote{\citet{Zhao2021-lq} observed that the probability in few-shot learning tends to favor certain answer choices appearing at the end of the prompt or those common in pretraining data. \citet{Holtzman2021-wj} noted that ranking based on string probability can be probabilistic due to surface form competition.} To address the issue, \citet{Zhao2021-lq} suggest Contextual Calibration (CC), which reduces bias towards each answer choice by employing content-free inputs ("N/A", "[MASK]", ""), while \citet{Holtzman2021-wj} present domain conditional pointwise mutual information (PMI$_\text{DC}$) by reweighting each answer choice based on its prior likelihood within the context of a specific task.
-We summarize the two methods for answer selection in Table~\ref{tab:calibration}; $\argmax_y$ \qq is selected as the answer.
+Since all the prompt selection methods except for PPL depend on the model output probability \prob to calculate Prompt Selection Score (PSS), the stability and reliability of \prob affect their prompt selection performance.
+However, previous works have pointed out that \prob is unstable without calibration.\footnote{\citet{Zhao2021-lq} find that the probability in few-shot learning tends to favor certain answer choices appearing at the end of the prompt or common in pretraining data. \citet{Holtzman2021-wj} note that ranking based on string probability can be probabilistic due to surface form competition.} To address the issue, \citet{Zhao2021-lq} suggest Contextual Calibration (CC), which reduces bias towards each answer choice by employing content-free inputs (``N/A'', ``[MASK]'', ``''), while \citet{Holtzman2021-wj} present Domain Conditional Pointwise Mutual Information (PMI$_\text{DC}$) by reweighting each answer choice based on its task-specific prior likelihood.
+We summarize the two methods for answer selection in Table~\ref{tab:calibration}; $\argmax_y$ \qq is selected as the answer, where \qq is the calibrated score.

-The studies by \citet{Zhao2021-lq} and \citet{Holtzman2021-wj} raise the question: Can these existing calibration methods be effectively applied to calibrate \prob for calculating Prompt Selection Score?
-We address this question in Section~\ref{sec:cali_existing} and demonstrate that these methods have limitations for prompt selection and even answer selection in numerous datasets.
-Nonetheless, we propose an enhanced calibration method in Section~\ref{sec:cali_unified} by identifying the connections between these two existing methods.
-In Section~\ref{sec:cali_result}, we reveal that our calibration method, \underline{C}alibration \underline{B}y \underline{M}arginalization (CBM), significantly improves prompt selection for most methods, particularly MI and \mdlm, enabling them to achieve the highest prompt selection performance compared to all other methods.
+One might assume that these existing calibration methods would effectively calibrate \prob for PSS.
+However, through the experiments described in Section~\ref{sec:cali_setup}, we reveal in Section~\ref{sec:cali_existing} the results that these methods have limitations for prompt selection and even answer selection across numerous datasets.
+In response, we propose an enhanced calibration method, \underline{C}alibration \underline{B}y \underline{M}arginalization (CBM), in Section~\ref{sec:cali_unified}.
+Section~\ref{sec:cali_result} shows that CBM notably improves prompt selection for most methods, particularly MI and \mdlm, enabling them to achieve the highest prompt selection performance compared to all other methods.
 Furthermore, CBM's answer selection enhancement is the most robust across various datasets when compared to existing calibration methods.